 Finding 5 (Cultural Resources)

 The project will not have significant impact on cultural resources.
 State laws are in place in case of accidental discoveries made during future ground disturbing activities.
-Impacts are considered less than significant.
+Impacts are considered less than significant with mitigation measures incorporated.